Department Of Psychology

 djh102@cumc.columbia.edu

-Dr. David J. Hellerstein is a research psychiatrist at the New York State Psychiatric Institute, New York, NY, and Professor of Clinical Psychiatry at the Columbia University Medical Center.
-He was formerly the Clinical Director of the Institute.
-He specializes in the treatment of mood and anxiety disorders, with a particular focus on the medication treatment of persistent depressive disorder, or chronic depression.
+David J. Hellerstein, M.D., is a research psychiatrist at the New York State Psychiatric Institute, New York, NY, and Professor of Clinical Psychiatry at the Columbia University Irving Medical Center.
+He is Director of the Depression Evaluation Service (DES), which conducts studies on the medication and psychotherapy treatment of conditions including major depression, chronic depression, and bipolar disorder.
+Since 2019, the DES has taken a leadership role in conducting studies of psychedelic medications including psilocybin for depression and other disorders.

 Clinical Studies Managed By This Investigator: